USS Worcester (CL-144): Decommissioning

-On 2 September 1958, Worcester departed Long Beach and steamed for the Mare Island Naval Shipyard to commence the inactivation process.
-She was decommissioned at Mare Island on 19 December 1958 and simultaneously placed in reserve.
-Worcester was subsequently berthed at San Francisco and later, at Bremerton, Washington, before she was struck from the Navy list on 1 December 1970.
-She was sold to Zidell Explorations, Inc., of Portland, Oregon, for disposal on 5 July 1972.
-The light cruiser, which never fought in its designated role, was subsequently broken up for scrap.
+After her final deployment, Worcester left Long Beach on 2 September 1958 and sailed to Mare Island Naval Shipyard to begin the process of being taken out of service.
+She was decommissioned on 19 December 1958 and placed in reserve the same day.
+The ship was later moored at San Francisco and then at Bremerton, Washington.
+Worcester was removed from the Naval Vessel Register on 1 December 1970.

+On 5 July 1972, the ship was sold to Zidell Explorations, Inc., of Portland, Oregon, and was subsequently dismantled for scrap.
+Although built as an antiaircraft light cruiser, Worcester never saw combat in her intended role.

-Approximately 200 tons of her armor plate were sent to the Fermi National Accelerator Laboratory in Batavia, Illinois, west of Chicago, and the armor is being used for absorption shielding in the particle accelerator and experiment lines.
+About 200 tons (approximately 180 metric tonnes) of her armor plate were sent to the Fermi National Accelerator Laboratory in Batavia, Illinois, where the material is used as shielding for scientific experiments involving high-energy particles.

-The bell of USS Worcester is on display on the first floor near the back entrance of Worcester City Hall.
+The ship's bell has been preserved and is on display on the first floor near the rear entrance of Worcester City Hall.